spatial-ucsb/ConceptsOfSpatialInformation/CoreConceptsHs/README.md

 Abstract: Specifications and implementation of the core concepts in Haskell.

-See the [Readme](../README.md) in the parent directory for more information about the core concepts itself.
+See the [Readme](../README.md) in the parent directory for general information about the Core Concepts.

 Right now the implementation is in a proof of concept state and should not be considered stable for a production environment.